maubanel/UE5-Animations/README.md

 * Tested on UE4 5.0.X
-* Required to install: Github, GitHub Desktop, Git, Git LFS, and Unreal Engine
+* Required to install: Unreal Engine and Perforce

 <!-- TOC -->
 ## Table of Contents - UE5 Animations